Don't Make Models Guess Security and Safety: Symbolic Guardrails for Domain-Specific AI Agents: Study 2: Symbolic Enforceability of Security and Safety Requirements in Agent Benchmarks

 \subsubsection{Discussion}

-\textbf{Symbolic guardrails are effective and inexpensive for a substantial number of safety and security requirements in the analyzed agents.} A substantial number of safety and security requirements that are currently communicated to the model through prompt-based policies can instead be enforced with symbolic guardrails.
-In many cases, this is straightforward and inexpensive in both engineering effort and runtime cost, because most of these requirements can be handled through simple API validation, schema enforcement, or hard-coded user confirmation and response templates.
-These mechanisms are rarely discussed in the research literature on AI agent safety and security.
-More sophisticated and more costly enforcement mechanisms explored in recent work, such as information-flow tracking, are rarely needed for the requirements in the three analyzed agent policies.
-Even the few temporal constraints we identify are simple, such as ``Block all other tools until \verb|authenticate_user| completes successfully,'' and may not require a full temporal enforcement pipeline.
-We argue that domain-specific agents offer many \textit{`low-hanging fruit'} opportunities: simple checks that could prevent a large number of agent errors.
-Surprisingly, benchmark implementations often do not enforce even basic rules in the tools themselves, such as ``agents are not allowed to cancel flights already flown,'' and instead rely on the agent model or additional neural guardrails to perform these checks.
-This design violates basic security principles such as least privilege and complete mediation~\cite{viega2001building}.
+\textbf{Symbolic guardrails are effective and inexpensive for many security and safety requirements in the analyzed agents.} Many security and safety requirements in identified policies can be enforced with symbolic guardrails, and in most cases are inexpensive in both engineering effort and runtime cost, because the requirements can be handled through simple API validation, schema enforcement, or hard-coded user confirmation and response templates.
+These mechanisms are rarely discussed in research on AI agent security and safety.
+More sophisticated mechanisms explored in recent work, such as information-flow tracking and temporal logic, require greater engineering effort and are rarely needed (5 of 93, 5\%) for the enforceable requirements in the three analyzed benchmarks.
+Even the few we identified that require these methods are simple, for example, ``Block all other tools until \verb|authenticate_user| completes successfully.''
+We argue that domain-specific agents offer many \textit{low-hanging fruit} opportunities: lightweight checks that could prevent many agent errors.
+Surprisingly, benchmark implementations often do not enforce even basic rules in the tools themselves, for example, that an agent cannot cancel a flight already flown, and instead rely on the agent model or additional neural guardrails.
+This design violates basic software engineering and security principles such as least privilege and complete mediation~\cite{viega2001building}.